Rick and Morty season 5: Development

 Dan Harmon and Scott Marder said that season 5 would have a stronger sense of continuity than previous seasons.
-At a 2020 virtual Adult Swim festival, writer Scott Marder announced that "there's epic canon in season five coming" and that season four's Space Beth is set to be a major character in the season.
+At a 2020 virtual Adult Swim festival, writer Scott Marder announced that "there's epic canon in season five coming" and that season four's Space Beth was set to be a main character in a future season (season 6).
 As of late October 2020, episodes were "pretty far along on [their] route to Adult Swim."
 A promotional animatic of Morty carrying a seemingly dead Rick across an alien planet was released in November 2020.
-Other animatics, including one that appears to be from the same episode as Rick is in the same condition he is in in the first picture, have been released as well.
+Other animatics, including one that appears to be from the same episode as Rick is in the same condition he is in the first picture, have been released as well.
 A final animatic shows Morty confessing his feelings for Jessica as their spaceship crashes into the ocean.
 Once it does, Rick's long-time nemesis Mr. Nimbus greets them.
-Sixth and seventh seasons have been confirmed to already be in development.